SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

  # Arduino-USB-MIDI-footswitch
-  THIS PROJECT WAS MY FIRST DEVICE...AND HAS BEEN SUSPENDED BY OTHER BETTER USB-MIDI PROJECTS...
+ THIS PROJECT WAS MY FIRST DEVICE...IT'S OUTDATED AND HAS BEEN SUSPENDED BY OTHER BETTER USB-MIDI PROJECTS...

 Build a Pedal-board for use it in your DAW's (cubase,etc..) or VST plugins (like amplitube,guitar rig,etc..).

 You can use whatever Arduino board you want..

 If you use a MEGA or UNO, the board needs to be flashed, in the Atmega8u2 or the Atmega16u2 chip in order to get USB-MIDI comunication.

-If you can't get this type of comunication (because certain boards can't be flashed..like the CH340G boards..) you will need other pc-programs for achieve the MIDI comunication (this programs are hairless, loopbe1, midiyoke, etc..).
+be aware that certain boards can't be flashed..like the CH340G boards.., in this cases you will need other pc-programs for achieve the MIDI comunication (this programs are hairless, loopbe1, midiyoke, etc..).
+Watch this..

 This MEGA board can be flashed into HIDUINO:

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/wpT36hC/172224-860a32072d.png" alt="172224-860a32072d" border="0"></a>
 This MEGA board can't be flashed into HIDUINO (CH340Gchip, there's no atmel16u2 usb-chip):

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/RPdg58L/172225-860a32072d.png" alt="172225-860a32072d" border="0"></a>

-You can notice there's a quartz crystal 12 mhz near the CH340G chip.. maybe the atmel 2560 chip it's a good one.. but this board can't be flashed...you will need the pc-programs (hairless,loopbe1,etc) in order to get midi-comunication and everything will works fine in your DAW or plugin.
+You can notice there's a "quartz crystal 12 mhz" nearest the CH340G chip.. maybe the atmel 2560 chip it's a good one.. but this board can't be flashed...you will need the pc-programs (hairless,loopbe1,etc) in order to get midi-comunication and everything will works fine in your DAW or plugin.

 If you use LEONARDO OR TEENSY, etc.. you will only need to upload one sketch for achieve the MIDI comunication (or adding only one line into your sketch).

-Or You can build your own arduino board , with atmel 328 or 1284 chips, etc..
+You can build your own arduino board , with atmel 328 or 1284 chips, etc..

-Materials Pedalboard:
+# Materials Pedalboard:

 -*Arduino board.
 (MEGA,UNO,LEONARDO,ETC,ETC...)

 -*One switch SPST (2pin)(ON/OFF):

   This switch it's for change into arduino usb-serial comunication or the hiduino usb-midi comunication .
   The switch ON/OFF it's connected to 2 pins in the arduino board (the atmel16u2 ICSP).

   ON----Hiduino usb-midi comunication.

   OFF---Arduino usb-serial comunication.

 -*23 Buttons (momentary buttons Normally open):

-  (11 buttons will be used for foot-switching) (other buttons are small micro-switches for turn ON/OFF some other features on each pedal) (i have used some small and cheap micro foot switches and arcade buttons for foot-switches and micro-small buttons for the other stuff).
-You can use whatever momentary button you want.., but normally closed.. you will need to change the sketch).
+  11 buttons will be used for foot-switching) (other buttons are small micro-switches for turn ON/OFF some other features on each pedal.

+  I have used some small and cheap micro foot switches and arcade buttons for foot-switches and micro-small buttons for the other stuff.
+You can use whatever momentary button you want.., but with normally closed.. you will need to change the sketch.

 -*2 multiplexers cd74hc4067.  : (the muxes gives more digital or analog outputs for the arduino)

 -*16 Linear potentiometers 10k.

 -*24 220 ohms resistors for the leds.

-  -*16 RGB leds (cathode common) (but you can use whatever led-model you want, the better... the cheapest one... but you must think that you will need more than 16 RGB leds.. with single coloured leds you will need 24 leds...).
+-*16 RGB leds (cathode common)

+ but you can use whatever led-model you want, the better... the cheapest one... but you must think that you will need more than 16 RGB leds.. with single coloured leds you will need 24 leds...

-	(2 banks with 8 positions each bank, gives 16 leds, and plus...
+ 2 banks with 8 positions each bank, gives 16 leds, and plus...
 8 pedal switches, the "just in momento" ones...
-Total=24 leds) (with the rgb leds you will only need 8 leds, but each led its RGB, so each led got 4 pins...8x4..).
+Total=24 leds , with the rgb leds you will only need 8 leds, but each led its RGB, so each led got 4 pins...8x4=32..

 -*1 lcd screen (I2C 20x04).

-  HOW TO build your pedalboard...
+# How to.. build your pedalboard...

 -Firstly, Install the required libraries for arduino IDE.
 (Control.Surface, encoder,etc.. you will see this in include libraries in my sketch).